andreaseger/master_presentation/slides/slide00.md

-Classification Verification Engine
+Automated Verification of Job Classification
 ===

-How to decide if a job was classified correctly - with the help of a Support Vector Machine
+How to decide if a job was classified correctly?